 - If you have dialog or other sounds made during filming that need to be heard, use a good microphone.
 If the audience can’t hear your participants, they are unlikely to respond favorably to your video on YouTube.

-- Fill out the form including a brief (100 word) explanation of the NIH Roadmap/Common Fund supported activity described in the video (remember no jargon!) (link will be posted in the near future).
+- Fill out the online submission and consent form including a brief (100 word) explanation of the NIH Roadmap/Common Fund supported activity described in the video (remember no jargon!) (link will be posted in the near future).